A home for families of critical patients

-Hanson House celebrated its first anniversary in December 2004, providing temporary low- or no-cost housing for families of critically ill or injured patients.
+For over a decade, Hanson House has been providing temporary low- or no-cost housing for families of critically ill or injured patients.
 Originally a project of the Desert Healthcare Foundation, Hanson House Foundation, Inc. is now a freestanding not-for-profit organization.
 The eight-guestroom home is the Coachella Valley’s first and only hospital hospitality house.
 In addition to allowing family members to be close to their hospitalized loved ones, Hanson House helps reduce the cost of hotels, which could add to a family’s already heavy burden.
 This warm, friendly environment is designed to help people cope with the tremendous stress and emotional turmoil that accompanies critical illness and injury.

 Hanson House is located on a dedicated parcel of land adjacent to Desert Regional Medical Center.
 Phase I of the 8,000-square-foot facility features several areas that provide services in addition to lodging.
 There are two RV spots, a community-style kitchen where families have the option of preparing their own meals or partnering with others to prepare group meals, indoor and outdoor dining areas, a social gathering room, a chapel, a physician/family conference room, business offices, laundry facilities, a reception area, and inspiration gardens with fountains and sitting areas for meditation.

-An onsite manager, a staff of volunteers, social workers and clergy, handles the daily operations of Hanson House.
-The Board of Hanson House Foundation, Inc. oversees the project operations.
+An onsite manager, a staff of volunteers, social workers and clergy, handle the daily operations of Hanson House.
+The Board of Hanson House Foundation, Inc. oversees operations.

 To see photos of the accommodations, or to learn more about Hanson House, call 760-416-5070.